tintin2010/tweet-analytics/README.md

 * Gson is the library used to parse the tweets and pretty print them to understand the entities

+* Ability to parse tweets and create vertices and edges using titan core and blueprints API

-* TODO : create a graphdb for the tweets
+* TODO : run sample queries using gremlin

 * TODO : currently using storm-jms for messaging and apache cassandra, Pavan had suggested storm-kafka and datastax cassandra instead.